grafana/opentelemetry-workshop/site/docs/lab2/grafana.md

 ## Wrapping up

-In this lab, we've covered the following:
+In this lab, you've learned how to do the following:

-- Exploring OpenTelemetry-instrumented Services in Application Observability
+- Explore OpenTelemetry-instrumented Services in Application Observability

-- Using resource attributes to narrow down and view signals for a specific service
+- Use resource attributes to narrow down and view signals for a specific service

-- Viewing and correlating between traces and logs
+- View and correlate between traces and logs

-- Viewing runtime metrics from our application
+- View runtime metrics from an application

 Click on the next module to continue.